Fogra Colour Management Café: How to protect colour marks?

 The German Patent and Trade Mark Office allows anyone to conduct trade mark searches free of charge and without registration or membership.
 If you search for colour marks applied for or registered, you get 639 hits.
 Well-known examples:

 Kraft Foods, 3M, Ferrero, Red Bull, Husqvarna, Hilti, Makita, Schwan-Stabilo, WD-40, BMW, Sparkasse, Mars, RTL, BP, O2, Deutsche Post, UPS, Hipp, En, Enercon, OBI, Berlag C.H.
 Beck, Deutsche Bahn, Financial Times, Deutsche Telekom, Lidl, FC Barcelona, Würth, Bosch,...
-But also numerous unknown brands are among them, e.g. a regional Oldenburg taxi company.
+But there are also numerous unknown brands, e.g. a regional Oldenburg taxi company.

 Trade mark search at the DPMA